 Opinion: Use watershed names to identify Lane County commissioner districts

-The following statement is provided for the June 26, 2024 public hearing on Lane County charter review.
+The written statement for the June 26, 2024 public hearing on Lane County charter review.

 Chair, vice chair, commissioners, county administrator, Charter Review Committee members: For the record, John Quetzalcoatl Murray, executive director for the Corporation for Public Community Newspapers, a local news nonprofit here in the Upper Willamette watershed part of Lane County.